NEW ZEALAND ROBOT OLYMPIAD 2023

 – Each team has three rounds (1 minute per round).

-– Random order for the 1st round, and reorder from the team who has slowest record from the next round.
+– Random order for the 1st round, and reorder from the team who has the slowest record from the next round.

 – Cannot change your turn to run.
 If you cannot run, you should give up that round.